darryllittman/Pixlgram/docs/redux-structure.md

   - destroyComment is set as the success callback

-## Like API Response Actions
+## Comment API Response Actions

-receiveComment
+- receiveComment
   - invoked from an API callback
   - CommentsReducer add allPhotos.comments[comment.id] in the application's state

-removeLike
+- destroyComment
   - invoked from an API callback
   - CommentsReducer removes allPhotos.comments[comment.id] in the application's state